Newark, DE 19716

 During the spring and fall semesters, I'm typically on campus from 7:30-4:30 on workdays (excluding several Tuesdays).
 Summer is a little less predictable.
-My calendar below holds all my classes, office hours, and appointments; if nothing is scheduled, I should be available, so feel free to set up an appointment or drop in!
+My calendar below holds all my classes, office hours, and appointments.
+If there are gaps between "busy" events, I should be available, so feel free to set up an appointment or drop in!
 If my door is open, you're welcome to visit!

 Office hours are posted in the calendar below.
 Please note that these are just the "guaranteed" hours; you are welcome to stop by whenever I am available.
 The last day for these office hours is the last day of classes.

 I have an open-door policy, and I'm usually around my office or elsewhere in Colburn.
 There's a note on my door if something unusual is happening.

 Spring semester office hours run from the last week of January through mid-May, except on days when UMBC is not in session.
 Fall hours run from late August through mid-December.